jellevink/randomnumberproject/README.md

 * Ansible Playbooks - Build Environments

 ### Ansible
 Ansible is a simple IT automation tool used (here) for the generation of ready-to-use environments for projects to be deployed on; installing  and configuring any tools needed on each machine in a system.
 In this project, a local machine was used to run Ansible, and Ansible installed tools on 2 VMs.
+The Ansible playbooks used in this project can be seen [here](#ansible).

 ### Git
 Git is a version-control system used for tracking changes within a project during the software development process.
 Git has been used via the GitHub client for keeping the project backed up and for tracking changes to it.